- County Manager

-After the new facility is complete, the entire Government Center site will be redeveloped and will not only include a newly-designed facility for county offices with an Emergency Operations and 911 Center, but also a new community greenspace, Board of Elections building, and private development that will generate additional tax revenue for the city and county.
+Starting mid-April, the entire old Government Center site will be redeveloped and will include a new community greenspace, Board of Elections building, and private development that will generate additional tax revenue for the city and county.

-In June 2020, the Board of Commissioners approved the development agreement for the site and in February 2021, the Local Government Commission approved the debt financing for the public facility.
-Construction on the new Government Center began in March 2021 and is expected to be complete in early 2023.
+So, in June 2020, the Board of Commissioners approved the development agreement for the site and in February 2021, the Local Government Commission approved the debt financing for the public facility.
+And construction on the new Government Center began in March 2021.

 Under the approved Development Agreement (PDF), the county will own the new Government Center building and enter into a twenty-year public debt to finance the construction of the facility, along with fixtures and furnishings.
 The county will retain ownership of the land where a new Government Center is built and sell the remaining land (approximately 7.5 acres of the total 15.01 acres) to the developer for the construction of a mixed-use residential and commercial development at a price of $8.84 per square foot.

-Cape Fear FD Stonewater, LLC will manage the construction of both the public and private facilities on the site; and the private development will include residential and commercial mixed use that will continue to generate tax revenue in perpetuity without any additional cost to the county.
+Cape Fear FD Stonewater, LLC is managing the construction of both the public and private facilities on the site; and the private development will include residential and commercial mixed use that will continue to generate tax revenue in perpetuity without any additional cost to the county.